pmc-community/jekyll-site-template/doc-contents/go-live/deploy.md

 The action used for Github pages deployment is `deploy-site-multilang-no-py.yml` ans is named `(NO-PY) Manual Deploy Multilingual Jekyll site to Pages`.
 This action is designed to perform the minimum needed processing of the content for production and for deploying a multilanguage site (each language variant being hosted in a dedicated repository branch named with the two-digit language code).
 It is also designed to `not executing` the time consuming building tasks (the ones based on using Huggingface models or using intensive Python content processing), thus we emphasise again that `ALWAYS BUILD AND TEST THE SITE IN THE DEVELOPMENT ENVIRONMENT BEFORE DEPLOYING TO PRODUCTION`.

+See in the next video how a successful deployment on Github pages should look like:

 {% include elements/youtube.html
     id="OzPopskhjL8"
     width="640"